FAQs

 • It takes a lot of resourcefulness to manage a family budget with very little money.

-• CAP clients are describing the stress of driving around with a fuel tank on almost empty.
+• People are describing the stress of driving around with a fuel tank on almost empty.

 • People in financial hardship spend proportionately more on essential living costs (such as transport, food, and housing) than do the average household.